 Raja Ampat lies in the West Papua region of northern Indonesia and comprises over 1,500 small islets and cays with four main islands – Misool, Waigeo, Batanta, and Salawanti – which are known as “The Four Kings”.

-It’s located at the juncture between the Indian and Pacific Oceans and currents pull in nutrients from the deep ocean.
+Located at the juncture between the Indian and Pacific Oceans, the currents pull in nutrients from the deep ocean.
 These nutrients nourish the reefs, seagrass meadows, and mangroves which in turn support thousands of other species.